shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 ## API Notes

-- The public Codeforces API currently doesn't require authentication, but the bot supports API keys if they're needed in the future
+- **Codeforces API**: Uses the official public API (https://codeforces.com/api/contest.list).
+This API currently doesn't require authentication, but the bot supports API keys if they're needed in the future.

-- The AtCoder API used is an unofficial API that doesn't require authentication
+- **AtCoder API**: AtCoder doesn't provide an official API.
+The bot uses the unofficial AtCoder Problems API maintained by kenkoooo (https://github.com/kenkoooo/AtCoderProblems/blob/master/doc/api.md).
+This API doesn't require authentication but has rate limiting guidelines that the bot respects.
-- If either service changes their API requirements, update the respective keys in your environment variables

 ## License